 Sinusitis is an inflammation (swelling) of the mucous membranes that line the sinus cavities.
-This can interfere with normal sinus drainage and cause increased mucus production.
-Untreated and prolonged sinus inflammation can lead to infection and increased symptoms.
+This is not the same as a sinus infection.
+The inflammation of the mucous membranes that line the sinus cavities can interfere with normal sinus drainage and cause increased mucus production.
+Untreated and prolonged sinus inflammation can lead to a sinus infection and increased symptoms.
 To understand sinusitis, it is critical to also understand the sinuses themselves.

 Health experts estimate that 37 million Americans are affected by sinusitis every year-and spend nearly $6 billion annually on the costs of battling it.
 Sinusitis is usually more uncomfortable than dangerous, but in very rare cases, infection can spread from the sinuses to the bones or even the brain.

-Acute sinusitis often goes away in a few weeks, either on its own or after treatment with antibiotics, decongestants, or washing out the nose with salt water.
+Acute sinusitis often goes away in a few weeks, either on its own or after treatment with washing out the nose with salt water, decongestants or antibiotics.
 If sinusitis lasts less than four weeks, it is considered acute sinusitis.
 However, for many people, sinusitis is a chronic problem.
 For these people, longer-term medicines or even surgery may be necessary.